 So how do you make people believe in your competence?

 Confidence.
 Show confidence in your work and yourself.
-Back up your success with figures and examples, be confident of your achievements and share this with your colleagues and managerial staff.
+Back up your success with figures and examples, be confident of your achievements and share this with your team and managerial staff.
 Confirmation bias is when you exuberate confidence so that those around you believe it too.
-Don’t be modest in the workplace, don’t undersell yourself, your opening up your work to shortfalls and criticisms by being doubtful in yourself.
+Don’t be modest in the workplace, do sell yourself, your opening up your work to shortfalls and criticisms by being doubtful in yourself.

 Ways to be more confident?